Training Invertible Linear Layers through Rank-One Perturbations: P Updates: Preserving Properties through Perturbations

 During training, the network is evaluated using the perturbed parameters $\tilde{\tA}=R_{\tB}(\tA).$ The parameter tensor of the perturbation, $\tB,$ is trainable via gradient-based stochastic optimizers, while the actual parameters $\tA$ are frozen.
 In regular intervals, every $N$ iterations of the optimizer, the optimized parameters of the P$^4$, $\tB$, are merged into $\tA$ as follows:

 This update does not modify the effective (perturbed) parameters of the network $\tilde{\tA}$, since

 Hence, this procedure enables a steady, iterative transformation of the effective network parameters and stochastic gradient descent methods can be used for training without major modifications.
 Furthermore, given a reasonable P$^4$, the iterative update of $\tA$ can produce increasingly non-trivial transformations, thereby enabling high expressivity of the resulting neural networks.
 This concept is summarized in Algorithm \ref{alg:p4}.
 Further extensions to stabilize the merging step will be exemplified in Section \ref{sec:stabilization}.
-In order to parameterize invertible matrices, the next section revisits rank-one perturbation.